stixxnicky-lpa/loveparentingandautism/_posts/2026-07-03-pda-parents-guide.md

 That's not failure.
 That's being a tired human parenting a nervous system that plays by different rules to the one you were handed.
 The goal was never to get it perfect.
 It's to keep adjusting the approach until you find what your particular child needs — and to give yourself the same grace you're trying to give them.

 PDA asks a lot of a family.
 It also, if you let it, teaches you to ask for a lot less — fewer demands, less rigidity, more genuine connection.
 That's not a bad trade.

+### Related Reads

+- **[Autism Explained: What Nobody Tells You at Diagnosis](/blog/2025/06/07/autism-explained-what-nobody-tells-you-at-diagnosis/)** — where PDA fits into the bigger picture.
+- **[What's Asperger's?
+A Friendly Guide for the Rest of Us](/blog/2026/06/16/whats-aspergers-a-friendly-guide-for-the-rest-of-us/)** — another profile worth knowing alongside PDA.
+- **[Why the World Is Too Loud and What Actually Helps](/blog/2025/06/14/why-the-world-is-too-loud-and-what-actually-helps/)** — because sensory overwhelm often travels alongside PDA.